 Style of Riding

-When shopping for a new pair of mountain bike shorts, first consider what type of riding you will be doing the most.
-"Mountain Biking" is a broad term which covers everything from lycra clad cross-country racing to hucking huge drops at the Red Bull Rampage in full body armor.
-Most riders have a pretty good idea of what type of riding they prefer, which also dictates their bike selection.
-Here is a quick breakdown and some ideas of how the shorts we tested fits with each riding kit.
+When shopping for a new pair of mountain bike shorts, first consider what type of riding you will be doing most often.
+"Mountain biking" is a broad term that covers everything from peddling gravel roads and shuttling descents in full body armor.
+Generally speaking, riders decide on their preferred terrain when they purchase their bike.
+However, here is a quick breakdown and some ideas of how the types of shorts we tested mesh with the various riding styles.